mmattel/EET-Solmate/README.md

 ## General Info

 For ease of handling, you can clone this repo locally using `git clone`.
 This makes updating to a newer release more easy.
-See the git documentation for details.
+See the git clone documentation for details.

 Check that all required modules are installed, use `check_reqirements.py` to see which are missing.
 You may need to cycle thru until all requirements are satisified.